YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 verification to large designs using massively parallel, cluster-scale techniques.

-My hope is that if more academics and small companies become interested in FOSS EDA tools and contribute to them, we will eventually be able to have a powerful, community-led chip design pipeline that can rival commercial tools across many domains, making digital IC design an endeavour more suitable for hobbyists and academics without access to expensive proprietary tools.
-This, I believe, would be beneficial to everyone.
+My hope is that if more academics and small companies become interested in FOSS EDA tools and contribute to them, we will eventually be able to have a powerful, community-led chip design pipeline that could rival commercial tools across a number of domains.
+This, I believe, would make IC design an endeavour more suitable for hobbyists and academics without access to expensive proprietary tools; and unlock opportunities for interesting new innovations in the EDA sector.

 ## Further reading
 The TaMaRa thesis (22k words) is available to read [on my website](https://mlyoung.cool/publications/An_Automated_TMR_Flow_for_Yosys.pdf), and is available under the permissive CC-BY licence.

-The code is available on [my GitHub](https://github.com/mattyoung101/tamara), and is available under the weak copyleft MPL 2.0.
+The code is available on [my GitHub](https://github.com/mattyoung101/tamara), and is available under the MPL 2.0.

 **A reminder again that TaMaRa is absolutely _not_ suitable for anything but simple test circuits.** You are more than welcome to give it a spin, or even contribute, though!